Introduction – Data Clean Rooms

 Marketing Hypothesis: Quarantine has forced a lot of people indoors.
 Gyms are closed.
 Many people are drinking and not exercising and have put on weight.
 We see this as a great opportunity for our business.
 We also realize that the NBA 2020 Season is set to restart in the Orlando bubble at the end of July.

-Strategy: We have identified several places that these athletes will frequent, such as shopping center, restaurants.
+Strategy: We have identified several places that these athletes will frequent, such as shopping centers, and restaurants.
 After doing a little digging, we discovered walkways between these areas that offer ad placements.
 We must decide what height on these walls to place our ads.

 Let’s take a look at how we can accomplish this.
 The first step is establishing our data clean room.

-Approximate time to creation is 8 hours.
+The approximate time to create is 8 hours.
 It took me 2 hours to submit everything to Snowflake and then 6 hours working with them to get the room up.
-With this guide I imagine you can do it even faster.
+With this guide, I imagine you can do it even faster.

 After submitting your case, a Snowflake representative will contact you to go through the details and set up the exchange.
-This could take couple hours.
+This could take a couple of hours.

 A listing on your private data exchange comes from a secure share.
 When creating the secure share, you will specify what databases, schemas, and functions.
 A secure share can be made through the share tab, toggling to the outbound option, and then selecting create.